AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 The [AuthN TTL Reports](#authn-ttl-reports), [AuthZ TTL Reports](#authz-ttl-reports), and [SSO Reports](#sso-reports) present data across various platforms, such as:

-* **Desktop**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication JavaScript SDK.
+* **Desktop**: Displays values applied to the programmer implementations via the Adobe Pass Authentication JavaScript SDK.

 * **Mobile**

-   **iOS**: Displays values that will be applied to the programmer implementations over the Adobe Pass Authentication iOS SDK.
+   **iOS**: Displays values applied using the Adobe Pass Authentication iOS SDK.

-   **Android**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication Android SDK.
+   **Android**: Displays values applied through the Adobe Pass Authentication Android SDK.

-   **Others**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for mobile devices.
+   **Others**: Displays values applied using the Adobe Pass Authentication REST API developed for mobile devices.

 * **TVCD**

-   **Roku**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API and that are sending Roku as a device type.
+   **Roku**: Displays values applied via the Adobe Pass Authentication REST API, identifying Roku as a device type.

-   **FireTV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication FireTV SDK.
+   **FireTV**: Displays values applied through the Adobe Pass Authentication FireTV SDK.

-   **AppleTV**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication tvOS SDK.
+   **AppleTV**: Displays values applied via the Adobe Pass Authentication tvOS SDK.

-   **Others**: Displays values that are applied to the programmer implementations over the Adobe Pass Authentication REST API developed for TV connected devices.
+   **Others**: Displays values applied using the Adobe Pass Authentication REST API for TV-connected devices.

-* **Platform unidentified**: Displays values that are applied to the Programmer implementations for which Adobe Pass Authentication services detect an unknown device type.
+* **Platform unidentified**: Displays values applied to programmer implementations when the Adobe Pass Authentication services detect an unknown device type.

 To learn more about how to share the desired device type, such as **Roku** with Adobe Pass Authentication REST APIs or SDKs, view the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md).